Coursera home page

 • Highly rated smartphone apps for Android and iOS

 • Good support is provided.
-(Phone support is offered during business hours and email support is available 24/7.
+(Pluralsight provides phone support during business hours, and email support is available 24/7.

 • You can gain a certificate of completion, but the certificate is not accredited.

-Pluralsight is one of the Coursera competitors and are a strong Coursera alternative, especially if you want to develop technology skills for the workplace and for the digital transformation.
-Pluralsight have 1,500+ expert authors / instructors who have years of real-world experience.
+Pluralsight is one of the Coursera competitors, and they are a strong Coursera alternative, especially if you want to develop technology skills for the workplace and for the digital transformation.
+Pluralsight has 2,500+ expert authors/instructors who have years of real-world experience.
 They select the instructors based on their expertise and teaching ability.
-Pluralsight are trusted by 70% of the Fortune 500 companies.
-They have more than 17,700 business accounts.
+Pluralsight is trusted by 70% of the Fortune 500 companies.
+They have more than 22,000 business accounts and do business in 180 countries.

 Courses

-Pluralsight is designed with working professionals in mind and offer courses in subjects like software development, individual programming languages, 3D development, VFX, design, game design, web design, cybersecurity, security certifications, cloud computing, CAD software, data science, infrastructure and more.
+Pluralsight caters to working professionals, offering courses in subjects such as AI, software development, individual programming languages, 3D development, VFX, design, game design, web design, cybersecurity, security certifications, cloud computing, CAD software, data science, infrastructure, and more.

-Learners can take individual courses, which in some cases are only a couple of hours long.
+Learners can take individual courses, which sometimes are only a couple of hours long.
 However, Pluralsight strongly encourages you to take one of its “paths.”
-Paths bring together specific courses and tools into one broader mini degree to teach you any given skill from start to finish.
+Paths combines specific courses and tools into one broader mini-degree to teach you any skill from start to finish.
 They are linked to an individual’s level of knowledge and experience.
-As a bonus, to make sure you get your proficiency level right, you can do a short 10-minute assessment called ‘Skill IQ’ to set your skill level.
+As a bonus, to ensure you get your proficiency level right, you can do a 10-minute assessment called ‘Skill IQ’ to set your skill level.

-Pluralsight’s core library includes more than 2,500 of their most-popular courses on in-demand topics.
-Pluralsight’s expanded library gives you access to their full course library of more than 7,000 courses, which includes more advanced topics.
+Pluralsight’s core library includes over 2,500 of its most popular courses on in-demand topics.
+Pluralsight’s expanded library gives you access to its full course library of more than 7,000 courses, which includes more advanced topics.

 Pluralsight Skills Plans and Pricing For Individuals

-Pluralsight Skills offers a subscription-based service, offering monthly or yearly payment plans.
-They also have two plans: Standard and Premium.
+Pluralsight Skills is a subscription-based service with monthly or yearly payment plans.
+It offers two plans: Standard and Premium.

 • You get unlimited access to the core course library of 2,500+ courses, paths, and skill assessments